CYRiXplaysHalo/HaloCaster/Halo2/README.md

 - [x] Show every player's in-game emblem
 - [x] Pop-up count down weapon and power-up timers
 - [x] Print in-game events

+## TODO
+- [ ] Format game event text to look better.
+Instead of PlayerA Killed PlayerB with Weapon, use weapon image to simplify the statement.
+Also change clock formatting from [M:SS:MS] to M:SS
+- [ ] Flesh out mini map.
+Currently dots are all blue with no identification.
+Remedy those things by probably numbering players and numbering them on scoreboard.
+Add direction arrows/vectors.
+Need to dynamically scale plot by map.
+Add map background images?

 ## Videos